samsamhash/FusionConformFK/README.md

 # FusionConformFK
 Fusion of Conform and Feynman-Kac (FK) steering and manipulation of latents.
+Base code is from https://github.com/zacharyhorvitz/Fk-Diffusion-Steering and https://github.com/gemlab-vt/CONFORM
+Repository with code of the three different cases to be tested in a free account in google colab, just exercute all the instalations cells first and then you can continue with the tests:
+- Fusion_Standar / Its the playground set to test the generation using Conform and Feynman-Kac steering.
+- Fusion_LCM / Its the version to test using Latent Consistency Models, dreamshaper-7 for faster generation.
+- Fusion_Latent / Its the fusion also using the initial latents from an image to modificate and improve it.

 If you get the following error:
 <img width="975" height="301" alt="image" src="https://github.com/user-attachments/assets/cf319ce2-7e76-495d-bc9e-97c8a2ca1ac1" />